SpenceKonde/LEDCTRLA/Hardware_LEDCTRLA_RefE+/README.md

 * 250mA PTC fuse that would trip if the zener kicked in or some other fault was occurring.
 * NCP349 OVP and UVLO IC - other parts were considered, but only these were available with a reasonable lead time.
 The package is challenging to work with, but cest la vie.
 * A 5.6V 3W zener diode was added between power and ground.
 * There are potentially 4 data lines connected to the LED strings.
 The pairs of protection diodes in SOT-23 were replaced with a single NUP3402 clamp array.
-The 68 ohm resistor rmaines, 2 of which are currently integral to operation; notice that the pins have CHANGED to ensure that it is possible to use them with a
+The 68 ohm resistor rmaines, 2 of which are currently integral to operation; notice that the pins have CHANGED to ensure that it is possible to send LEDs in the background.
   * Vcc
   * PA6(LEDs)
   * Gnd